Link2004tw/quantum-energy-contracts/docs/API Documentation for UraniumContract.md

 ### Error Conditions

 - `NoRefundsAvailable`: If `pendingRefunds[msg.sender]` is zero.
-- `PaymentFailed`: If the ETH transfer to the caller fails.
-- Reverts if called when paused or during reentrancy.
+- Reverts if the ETH transfer fails, called when paused, or during reentrancy.

 ### Gas Cost Estimates